raviq/tree_algebra/README.md

 # Tree algebra

 - Labeling and manipulation of binary rooted trees.
-- Algebraic operations (addition, multiplication, etc.).
+- Algebraic operations: addition, multiplication, etc.
 - Applications for phylogenetic trees.

 Initially used as PoC for